Global overview and results

 Finally, extortion and protection racketeering – long-standing and prevalent forms of organized crime – were also included together as a new criminal market indicator.
 Various criminal actor types engage in these practices, but they are primarily associated with mafia-style groups.
 Importantly, while extortion and protection racketeering are historically linked to territorial market control, other forms of virtual extortion facilitated by the internet, such as cyber-sextortion, are on the rise globally.

-In terms of markets in which humans are the commodity, at the height of the COVID-19 pandemic, the number of reported human trafficking victims fell for the first time in 20 years,2 although it is likely that this does not fully reflect an actual decline in exploit-ative practices.
+In terms of markets in which humans are the commodity, at the height of the COVID-19 pandemic, the number of reported human trafficking victims fell for the first time in 20 years,2 although this probably does not fully reflect an actual decline in exploitative practices.
 The lifting of travel restrictions following the easing of lockdowns made human mobility less of a challenge and illicit flows of people re-emerged.
 Since 2021, human trafficking has grown by 0.24 points with a global score of 5.82, ranking second among the criminal markets.
 Human smuggling saw the sharpest increase of all markets, rising by 0.39 points.
 Human smuggling remains less pervasive than human trafficking and ranked fifth, with an overall global score of 5.16.
 In 2022, the ongoing crisis in Syria was responsible for one of the largest displacement emergencies globally.3 Another influential event that had a distinct effect on global human smuggling flows was the Taliban takeover of Afghanistan.
 Following the August 2021 events, Afghani nationals in large numbers sought ways to leave the country, moving primarily to Iran and Pakistan but also to Europe, increasing the scores for countries along the major smuggling routes.

 The third people-based criminal market, extortion and protection racketeering, ranked lowest, with an global score of 4.02.
 The lower prevalence of this market can probably be explained in terms of how it is defined under the Index, where acts of extortion and protection racketeering perpetrated by state officials are excluded from the scoring.